Moocar/logback-gelf/README.md

 If you don't know what Graylog2 is, jump on the band wagon!
 [Graylog2](http://graylog2.org)

+In
-Install artifact to your maven repo
+stall artifact to your maven repo
 -----------------------------------

 I recommend using maven to get the artifact.
 Hopefully one day it will